heyitscarl-dev/zen/README.md

 ## structure

-Each folder within this repo contains a directory structure mirroring the home directory, which makes it super easy to use [GNU stow](https://www.gnu.org/software/stow/) to apply each configuration individually.
+(almost) Every folder within this repo contains a directory structure mirroring the home directory, which makes it super easy to use [GNU stow](https://www.gnu.org/software/stow/) to apply each configuration individually.

-Some folders are "private", or at least not super customizable but rather focused on my individual needs, while I have spent a lot of time on others, making sure they're good to use standalone and as a drop-in replacement for what you've got right now.

 ## installation